Choosing a Mediation Attorney

 The divorce and mediation lawyers of Jacobs Berger believe that mediation is a great alternative to litigation based divorce for many of our clients in New Jersey towns including Madison, Randolph, Morristown, Denville, East Hanover, Rockaway, Dover, and all of Morris County.
 We view each divorce and family law case as a new opportunity for our clients and their families to lay a solid foundation for their future.
 As such, our mediation lawyers consider themselves the architects and take pride in providing the blueprint.

-Call our office today for a confidential and comprehensive case assessment with one of our qualified and experienced attorneys regarding your divorce, the potential for mediation, and any related questions or concerns.
+Call our office today for a strategic planning session with one of our qualified and experienced attorneys regarding your divorce, the potential for mediation, and any related questions or concerns.

 Mediation Attorneys Define Roles of Mediators, Attorneys, and Mediation Attorneys